Send the link below via email or IMCopy

 Estradiol - A very busy hormone, responsible for many things:

-Adult cyclic pattern achieved & hormonal interactions stabilize – events heralded by menarche (first menstrual period); Weight important factor for menarche.
+Adult cyclic pattern achieved & hormonal interactions stabilize – events heralded by menarche (1st menstrual period).

 from Doshi & Agarwal, 2013